apigee/apigee-deploy-maven-plugin/README.md

 ### Step 3 Create and configure config-json

-The config.json acts as your build time configuration modification descriptor.
-The file's root object is called configurations, configurations is an array of proxy configurations scoped to an environment.
+The config.json contains rules to perform build time configuration update.
+This JSON file's root object is  "configurations" and is an array of proxy configurations scoped to an environment.

 Note: it is important that the name of the configurations match the name of the profiles in the parent-pom.

 For instance in the example below you have two configurations one for the test profile and one for the production profile.
 This example also shows how you can use xpath to replace environment specific settings.